nathancarter/weblurch/doc/plan.md

 ### Easy test generation

- * Add buttons to the test app for marking points in the history as correct or incorrect (with optional comments) and store that data in the history as well
- * Create a UI for viewing that history, giving it a name, and downloading it as a JSON file `putTestNameHere.json`.
+ * Make it possible to give test histories names and download them as JSON files, `putTestNameHere.json`.
  * Create a method in [phantom-utils](phantom-utils.litcoffee.html)
    (possibly rename to `test-utils`?) that can run such a test history inside a jasmine test (i.e., one `describe` with a bunch